 The Nativity Trail, one of the most famous of the bible’s epic journeys, is the trek that Joseph and Mary took from Nazareth to Bethlehem where Jesus was eventually born.
 According to the biblical account, as it appeared in Luke 2:1-7, Joseph was forced to travel to his own town to register in a Roman census conducted for tax purposes.
 Although some historians are skeptical of Luke’s account, under the premise that Roman law required individuals to register in their place of residence not their place of origin, an entire faith has adopted this journey as factual.
 The trail received renewed attention in the year 2000 as part of a larger initiative to renovate Christian sites in the Holy Land for the millennium.
 However, due to the second Intifada or Palestinian uprising, the trail was inaccessible between 2002 and 2008.
 Since then, a steady stream of pilgrims, hikers, and visitors who are curious and bold enough to discover an alternative Palestine have taken interest in the Nativity Trail.
 The hike loosely follows the biblical account, but is not meant as an attempt to replicate it.
 Nonetheless, it takes travelers through lands and scenery that to this day evoke tales and narratives symbolic to so many across the world.

-Below is the first of a series of five articles with text by Zina Hemady and photos by Norbert Schiller.
+Below are three articles written by Zina Hemady and photos by Norbert Schiller.
 The articles will cover different segments of the trail.

 The nineteenth century images were taken by Bonfils, Zangaki, Frank Mason Good, Francis Frith, Karl Gröber, Underwood & Underwood, American Colony Jerusalem, Luigi Fiorello and W. Hammerschmidt all of whom traveled extensively through the Holy Land in the mid to late 1800s.